Fieldwork

 Fieldwork is essential to make the new fossil discoveries that drive scientific research, increasing our knowledge of Earth's history.
 New fossils also build the museum collection, providing the raw material for new exhibits.

-Our fieldwork program is one of the largest in the region, spending an average of over six weeks in the field every year.
+Our fieldwork program is one of the largest in the region, spending up to three months in the field every year.

 Currently, we are collecting dinosaurs from the Hell Creek and Judith River formations of Montana and North Dakota.
 These rock formations record the end of the Cretaceous Period, shortly before dinosaurs become extinct 66 million years ago in the K-Pg mass extinction.